idsia-robotics/navground/docs/_build/html/_sources/packages/navground_coppeliasim.rst

 =======

-.. lua:function:: simNavground.make_controller(string behavior,map kinematics,float radius)-> int handle
+.. lua:function:: simsimNavground.make_controller(int handle,string behavior,map kinematics,float radius)-> int handle

    Instantiate a navigation controller

+   :param handle: A unique handle to associate to the controller
    :param behavior: The obstacle avoidance behavior
    :param kinematics: The kinematics
    :param radius: The radius

-   :return: - **handle** -- An handle that identifies the controller
+   :return: - **handle** -- The handle or -1 in case of failure

-.. lua:function:: simNavground.get_property(int handle,string name)-> map value
+.. lua:function:: simsimNavground.get_behavior_property(int handle,string name)-> map value

    Get the value of one of the navigation behavior properties